 But even so, with pads starting at $5.00 each and going up from there, a full set could still could be hard to fit into your budget.
 I get that!
 In fact, I’m still using them only “part time” right now.
 But that’s the great thing about washable menstrual pads.
 You can buy just a few and see how you like them.

 It’s fun to pick fabrics.
 That’s not a decisive reason to switch to cloth pads, but Pink Lemonade definitely does make the whole process more pleasant.

 Images courtesy Pink Lemonade Shop

 Here are some quick thoughts on the three pads I tried:

-Minky – The 7 inch minky liner is the softest of them all, and due to the synthetic poly fabric it has a kind of stay-dry quality.
+Minky – The 7″ inch pad was the softest of all, and due to the synthetic poly fabric it has a kind of stay-dry quality.
 However, I still prefer the bamboo and cotton.
-This pad is excellent for light days and held its shape best of all after washing; plus it resists stains.
+This pad worked for light days.
+It holds its shape well and resists stains.

 I notice that the smaller and thinner the pad is the more it tends to shift and slide forwards or backwards.
 I’d like to try some of Pink Lemonade’s longer/thicker pads.